irasha215/data_analysis_course/marketing_metrics_project/README.md

-# Calculation and analysis of marketing metrics id entertainmet app:
+# Calculation and analysis of marketing metrics of the entertainmet app:

 This dataset is from Yandex Praktikum data-analyst course I was taking in 2021/2021.